Australia mandates seafood country-of-origin labelling in restaurants from July 1, 2026

 Key details reported by multiple sources:

-• The new law requires restaurants, cafes, pubs, clubs, takeaways, food trucks, market stalls, hotels, and motels to label seafood with 'A' (Australian), 'I' (imported), or 'M' (mixed) as of July 1, 2026.
+- The new law requires restaurants, cafes, pubs, clubs, takeaways, and food trucks to label seafood as Australian (A), imported (I), or mixed (M) on menus starting July 1, 2026.

-• The labelling system is called 'Country of Origin Labelling' (COOL) or 'Aim' (A, I, M) in the Guardian article.
+- The labelling system is called 'Country of Origin Labelling' (COOL) or 'Aim' (A, I, M), and applies to businesses selling seafood for immediate consumption.

-• Exemptions include shelf-stable seafood (e.g., canned tuna, fish sauce), incidental seafood (e.g., anchovies in pizza), and food served more than 24 hours after ordering (e.g., catering events).
+- Exemptions include shelf-stable seafood (e.g., canned tuna, fish sauce), incidental inclusions (e.g., anchovies in Caesar salad), and food served more than 24 hours after ordering (e.g., catering).

-• Canteens, schools, prisons, hospitals, and one-off charity events are exempt from the new rules.
+- Schools, hospitals, prisons, and one-off charity events are exempt from the new labelling rules.

 Points of Difference